 Hemangiosarcoma in dogs is a very challenging disease regularly encountered in veterinary practice.
 Unfortunately, this type of cancer is fairly common in dogs.
-Approx. 90 % of canine cancer patients die from this disease within one year of diagnosis.
+Approx. 50% (some say even more) of all canine cancer patients are diagnosed with hemangiosarcoma and 90 % of these patients die from the disease within one year of diagnosis.

 Hemangiosarcoma is initially formed from cancer cells lining small blood vessels.
 They are predisposed to spreading rapidly to remote areas of the dog’s body.
 This is referred to as “metastasis”.